 You have to practice consistently, preferably daily, for ongoing progress and lasting success.
 The more you do something, the faster your brain can instruct your muscles to carry out a task.
 In this process, you need to understand that there is an optimal amount of time to spend on any problem per practice session.
 In general, it is enough to spend 5 to 7 minutes on average per exercise.
 But the most important thing is to stop practicing before you get tired, lose focus and get sloppy in your execution.
 Instead, practice daily and twice a day when possible.
 Consistent practice not only makes perfect, but it also makes permanent.

-Keep in mind that your brain remembers mistakes the exact same way it remembers correct technique, so be sure to get it right.
+Keep in mind that your brain remembers mistakes the exact same way it remembers the correct technique, so be sure to get it right.
 When you repeat mistakes again and again, you build muscle memory with those mistakes, which makes it even harder to overcome them later.

 Practice slowly to play fast and accurately